Real Estate Glossary

+Real Estate Glossary

 DEED – The legal document by which title to real estate is conveyed from one party to another.

 DEED-IN-LIEU – Also known as a deed in lieu of foreclosure.
 This is a legal document that conveys title to the lender when the borrower is in default and wants to avoid foreclosure.
 The borrower will ask the lender if they would agree to a deed-in-lieu.
 They may or may not accept that request.

 DEFAULT – Failure to make the mortgage payment within a specified period of time.
 Typically is payment has not been made within 30 days of the due date, the loan is considered to be in default.

-DELINQUENCY – Is a failure to make mortgage payments when the payments are due.
+DELINQUENCY – This is a failure to make mortgage payments when the payments are due.
 For most mortgages, the payments are generally scheduled on the first of the month.
 Even though lenders may give a couple of day grace period before late fees are assessed, the payment could still be considered late and the loan delinquent.
 Once a loan is more than 30 days late, lenders typically report the late payment to the credit bureaus.

 DEPOSIT – Also called earnest money deposit or EMD.
 This is the sum of money the buyer gives in advance as good faith that they will complete the terms of the agreed-upon contract.
 If the buyer defaults on the terms of the contract, they run the risk of losing the deposit.

 DEPRECIATION – Is the reduction in the value of an asset with the passage of time, due in particular to wear and tear or economic obsolescence.

 DISCOUNT POINTS – A loan fee charged by a lender to increase the yield on the investment.
 Points can also be used to buy down the interest rate on a loan.
 One point equals 1% of the loan amount.